School Policies and Regulations

 For Dress Up Days:

-• Dress shoes - no sneakers type shoes or sneakers
+• Dress shoes - no sneakers or sneaker-type shoes

-• Socks must be worn - no sport socks or no-show socks
+• Socks must be worn - no sports socks or no-shows

 For Dress Down Days: